 The third year of poor rains has left land bare in East Africa according to the United Nations.
 The worst affected areas are in Somalia, Ethiopia, Kenya, Tanzania and Uganda threatening 20 million people with hunger.
-Close on 1 million South Sudanese have sought safety in Uganda where ACT Alliance is providing food, shelter, water and education as funds allow.
+More than 1 million South Sudanese have sought safety in Uganda where ACT Alliance is providing food, shelter, water and education as funds allow.

 Conflict continues to intensify in South Sudan - a staggering one in three people are displaced.
 Although famine has been averted in Unity State, 6 million people are on the edge of starvation.
 Unable to plant crops or raise animals, they are dependent on diminishing sources of wild foods and relief aid.
 Funds are needed now to keep people alive through this hunger season.